worktheclock/replit.github.io/misc/achievements.md

 <img src="../static/images/achievements/contributor.png" style="width: 50px;" />

-**Repl.it Contributor:** Earned when you actively submit new posts on Repl Talk
+**Repl.it Contributor:** Earned when you submit new posts on Repl Talk

 * * *